 April 19, Tuesday 4:00 -- 5:30 pm

-We invite students that represent the wide range of Spartans from different classes (freshman, sophomore, etc), backgrounds, majors, ethnicities, etc. But only the first 25 that contact can be accommodated.
+We invite students who represent the wide range of Spartans from different classes (freshman, sophomore, etc), backgrounds, majors, ethnicities, etc. But only the first 25 that contact us can be accommodated.

-If you agree to participate, all you have to do is, 1) Read the book (a free copy will be provided), 2) Come to one of the two seminars and share some thoughts and talk about the ideas in the book.
+If you agree to participate, all you have to do is 1) Read the book (a free copy will be provided), and 2) Come to one of the two seminars and share some thoughts about the ideas in the book.
 The seminar will be fun and engaging.
 Refreshments will be provided.

 Participants will also be given a Certificate of Cultural Awareness from The Reading Program that will look good on a resume.

 Once you receive confirmation from Prof Guenter, go to the Department of Humanities (Clark Hall 419) to get the free book.

 April 26, 2016

 Student Union Theatre

 Morehshin Allahyari has gained recent worldwide attention for Material Speculation: ISIS, a digital fabrication and 3D printing project focused on the reconstruction of selected artifacts that were destroyed by ISIS in 2015.
 She will speak about the intersections of art, activism, jihad, and technocapitalism.